shield-ai-technology/Flutter-Shield-Fraud-Plugin/README.md

 ### Integrate the SDK

 The SHIELD FLUTTER SDK is compatible with Android and iOS apps supporting flutter version starting from 1.20.0.
-You should ensure that you add flutter_shieldfraud as a dependency in your flutter project's pubsepc.yaml
+You should ensure that you add flutter_shieldfraud_ard as a dependency in your flutter project's pubsepc.yaml

 ```
 dependencies:
-  flutter_shieldfraud: ^1.0.13
+  flutter_shieldfraud_ard: ^1.0.0
 ```

 You should then run flutter packages get or update your packages in IntelliJ.